wajudev/MCTG/README.md

   Battle logic and all information concerning battles

 - `Serializers`
+  Objectmappers
-  Helps with the conversion of Java Classes to JSON Formats and vice versa
+  Helps with the conversion of Java Classes to JSON Formats and vice versa.

 `Database`
 - The database consists of 4 tables.